AbbyChar/spotify-song-popularity-analysis/README.md

 # spotify-song-popularity-analysis
-Exploratory Data Analysis of Spotify tracks using Kaggle dataset, "30000 Spotify Songs".
+Exploratory Data Analysis of Spotify tracks using Kaggle dataset, [30000 Spotify Songs](https://www.kaggle.com/datasets/joebeachcapital/30000-spotify-songs) by Joakim Arvidsson.

-This project explores the Kaggle dataset "30000 Spotify Songs" to understand waht makes song tracks popular on Spotify.
+The goal of this project is to understand what makes songs popular on Spotify.
-Using python, I performed exploratory data analysis (EDA), group comparisons, and a baseline regression model.
+To do so, I performed exploratory data analysis (EDA), group comparisons, and a baseline regression model, using Python.

 ## Questions Answered
 1. How are audio features distributed across songs?